 Consider the following:

-It is very important to always use positive reinforcement rather than negative reinforcement.
+- It is very important to always use positive reinforcement rather than negative reinforcement.
 For instance, try rewards for going in the correct place with pats and praise or treats.
-Also, never punish for accidents.
+Also, never punish because of accidents.

 Tips for litter training a kitten